-When Apple unveiled the Apple Watch Series 2 at its September 2016 event, it marketed the Apple Watch as a fitness tracker.
-As we know, many fitness trackers feature sleep tracking functionality that'll monitor your movement while asleep and offer you some kind of stat reflecting your sleep when you wake up - a feature that up until now has been missing from the Apple Watch (other than in the form of third party sleep tracking apps).
+Many fitness trackers and smartwatches feature sleep tracking functions that'll monitor your movement while asleep and offer you some kind of stat reflecting your sleep when you wake up - a feature that up until now has been missing from the Apple Watch (other than in the form of third party sleep tracking apps).

 Not for much longer though, if a recent report is to be believed.
-Bloomberg reports that Apple is working on a number of new apps for the Apple Watch, including one that tracks a user's sleep, and that this feature would be supported across all existing models of Apple Watch.
-While this seems like a good idea in principle, the Apple Watch battery life isn't great and many owners opt to charge the Watch overnight, something that couldn't happen if they wanted to track their sleep.
+Bloomberg claims that Apple is working on a new apps for that tracks a user's sleep.
+Apparently this feature will be supported across all existing models of Apple Watch.

 One saving grace is that it doesn't take long for the Apple Watch to charge, so owners keen to track their sleep could charge the Watch during the evening before bed, for example.